-You have backed up the actual settings of the Control Unit to be replaced to an operator panel.
+You have backed up the actual settings of the Control Unit to be replaced to an Operator Panel.

 - 1. Disconnect the line voltage to the Power Module and (if installed) the external 24 V supply or the voltage for the digital outputs of the Control Unit. - 2.
 Remove the signal cables of the Control Unit. - 3.
 Remove the defective Control Unit. - 4.
-Mount the new Control Unit on the Power Module. - Reconnect the signal cables of the Control Unit. - 6.
-Connect up the line voltage again. - Plug the Operator Panel into the Control Unit or connect the Operator Panel handheld device with the inverter. - 8.
+Mount the new Control Unit on the Power Module. - 5.
+Reconnect the signal cables of the Control Unit. - 6.
+Switch on the line voltage again. - 7.
+Plug the Operator Panel into the Control Unit or connect the Operator Panel handheld device with the inverter. - 8.
 Transfer the settings from the Operator Panel to the inverter. - 9.
 Wait until the transfer is complete. - 10.
 After loading, check whether the inverter outputs alarm A01028. - Alarm A01028: - The loaded settings are not compatible with the inverter. - Clear the alarm with p0971 = 1 and recommission the drive. - No alarm A01028: Proceed with the next step. - 11.
-Switch off the inverter supply voltage. - 12.
+Switch off the inverter power supply. - 12.
 Wait until all LEDs on the inverter go dark. - 13.
-Switch on the inverter supply voltage again.
+Switch on the inverter power supply again.